Lola Ashiru

-Oyelola Yisa Ashiru (born 14 June 1955) is a Nigerian architect and politician, who was elected as a senator to represent Kwara South Senatorial District in the 9th Senate.
+Oyelola Yisa Ashiru (born 14 June 1955) is a Nigerian architect and politician, who was elected senator on the platform of the All Progressives Congress political party to represent Kwara South Senatorial District in the 9th Senate.
 He is the Chief Executive Officer of Capital Projects Limited, a real estate firm, with branches in Lagos, Abuja and other West African countries.